Coco Chanel once said, “You can be gorgeous at 30, charming at 40, and irresistible for the rest of your life.”

 Many of my customers also tell me they love jewellery where they know the maker and the piece resonates with them and their life, certainly not so-called ‘fast fashion’.

-“It’s a way of feeling beautiful, to wear something handcrafted, where you know the makers because it tells a story.”
+“It’s a way of feeling beautiful, to wear something handcrafted, where you know the maker because it tells a story.”

-I've found some great advocates out there promoting style and ageing in a postive way....you might want to check them out.
+I've found some great style and ageing in a positive way advocates.
+Here are a few of my favourites if you'd like to check them out;